Coronavirus death toll surges past 1,000 as fears grow for Chinese economy

 Among the prospective borrowers are food delivery giant Meituan Dianping (3690.HK), smartphone maker Xiaomi Corp (1810.HK) and ride-hailing provider Didi Chuxing Technology Co, the sources said.

-Chinese firm Xinchao Media said on Monday it had laid off 500 people, or just over 10% of its workforce, and restaurant chain Xibei said it was worried about how to pay the wages of its roughly 20,000 workers.
+Chinese firm Xinchao Media said on Monday it had laid off 500 people, or just over a tenth of its workforce, and restaurant chain Xibei said it was worried about how to pay the wages of its roughly 20,000 workers.

 Authorities said they would roll out measures to stabilize jobs, in addition to previously announced cuts to interest rates and fiscal stimulus designed to minimize any downturn.

-Asian share markets followed Wall Street higher on Tuesday even as China’s factories struggled to re-open and analysts warned investors might be underestimating how economically damaging the challenge was likely to be.
-[MKTS/GLOB]

-Analysts at Nomura said measures of returning workers and passenger traffic flows within China suggested the virus had “a devastating impact on China’s economy in January and February”.
+But analysts at investment bank Nomura said measures of returning workers and passenger traffic flows suggested the virus had “a devastating impact on China’s economy in January and February”.

-“We are concerned that global markets thus far appear to be significantly underestimating the extent of disruption,” they wrote in a note.
+In a note, they wrote, “We are concerned that global markets thus far appear to be significantly underestimating the extent of disruption.”

-One Chinese government think-tank forecast the virus would wipe one percentage point off annual economic expansion and analysts fear a prolonged disruption could have negative consequences for global growth..
+Bankers in Asia were bracing for a deal drought with several auctions of assets facing delays or re-assessments and preparations for Chinese initial public offerings slowing.

+“Nothing is happening,” said a Hong Kong-based investment banker with a Wall Street bank.

-China’s Hubei province, the epicenter of the outbreak, reported 2,097 new cases and 103 new deaths on Feb.
+Hubei, where the flu-like virus emerged from a wildlife market in the provincial capital of Wuhan in December, reported 2,097 new cases and 103 new deaths on Feb.
 10, its health authority said.

-The flu-like virus emerged from a wildlife market in the Hubei provincial capital of Wuhan in December.

-Public anger over the handling of the outbreak has been rising and Hubei’s government dismissed the provincial health commission’s Communist Party boss, Zhang Jin, and director Liu Yingzi, state media reported.
+Public anger over the handling of the outbreak has been rising and Hubei’s government dismissed the provincial health commission’s Communist Party boss, Zhang Jin, and director Liu Yingzi, state media said.

 Hubei remains in virtual lockdown, with its train stations and airports shut and roads blocked.